 Undersea Sourcebook: Mutants & Mariners is a follow on book to the Race & Class Guide, and introduces the pirate class, College of Shanties bardic college, and the mutant hybrid race.
 Combine any race with one of the 30+ creatures listed to create your mutant character or NPC.

-Production of the next five books in the Undersea Sourcebook series is well underway:
+Production of the next four books in the Undersea Sourcebook series is well underway:

 Book 3, Undersea Sourcebook: Water Magic, is set to detail spells and magic items, and begins to bridge the gap between player options and Dungeon Master material.